on this page

 If you’re a job seeker and have mutual obligation requirements, you can meet your requirements while participating in DES.

 If you get Disability Support Pension (DSP) and you’re under 35 you may have participation requirements to help you find and keep suitable work.
-You can meet these requirements while taking part in DES.
+You can meet these requirements by taking part in DES.

 Program of Support